 - A backup of one deployment may be restored to another deployment, subject to certain limitations.

-- A backup from one cloud region may be restored to a deployment in another region, subject to certain limitations, as part of a disaster-recovery strategy.
+- A backup from one cloud region may be stored in another region, subject to certain limitations, as part of a disaster-recovery strategy.

 - Backing up is disk-intensive.
 Schedule your backups for times of the lightest load.

 - The backup feature does not support sharded indexes.
 (Sharded backups can be arranged through a consulting engagement.)

 - Backup assumes that collections have been replicated to all cluster nodes.
 If there are gaps in replication, backup might miss that index.